The south-western Sydney koala population is Sydney’s largest and is one of the most significant koala populations in NSW.

 Ousedale Creek

-Together with Transport for NSW, the Department of Planning, Housing and Infrastructure (the Department) will be constructing a koala friendly crossing under Appin Road near Brian Road.
+Transport for NSW, on behalf of the Department of Planning, Housing and Infrastructure, will be constructing a koala-friendly crossing at Ousedale Creek under Appin Road near Brian Road.

 To learn more about these projects, visit Transport for NSW Appin Road projects.